 Graduates of the Exercise Science program are also academically qualified for graduate study in a number of different programs including Physical Therapy, Occupational Therapy, Physician Assistant and Nursing, as well as continuing education in public health and biomedical sciences.
 Our graduates have been successful in a number of graduate programs in the New England region, including Simmons College, University of Vermont, UMass Lowell, University of Rhode Island and Franklin Pierce College.

-Please see more information on Exercise Science Major Requirements and Downloadable Curriculum Sheets.
+Please see more information on Exercise Science Major Requirements and Downloadable Curriculum Sheets (Current Sophomores, Juniors and Seniors) or Downloadable Curriculum Sheets (Freshmen or Prospective Students).